The best microphone for podcasting in 2021 in each tech category is:

 - The sensitive condenser microphone is more susceptible to capturing unwanted plosive and vibration noises.
 Basic plosives in English are t, k, and p (voiceless) and d, g, and b (voiced).

 - You need to have control over your recording studio/room – perform basic soundproofing, be able to turn off noisy devices, etc.

 - You need to learn how to operate it correctly to avoid recording noises from appliances, outside, your mouth clicks, etc.

 Most microphones in the world are dynamic microphones.
 For example, your cell phone and its headset have dynamic mics.
-They are also used by most of the stage performers due to their robustness and sound capabilities.
+They are also used by most stage performers due to their robustness and sound capabilities.
 Those capabilities mean that broadcast microphones do not capture surroundings, but also they won’t capture specific intonations of your voice and delicate details.
-This leads some unsatisfied with the sound quality for podcast productions where the quality of recorded speech is paramount.
+This leads to some unsatisfied with the sound quality for podcast productions where the quality of recorded speech is paramount.

 From a technical perspective, they are much easier to work with.
 You can use them in regular rooms, without special equipment.
 Despite those facts to reach the best quality you still should work with soundproofed environments and have professional equipment to match your microphone.

 Pros of dynamic mics: